Reformed Egyptian: Mormon studies of reformed Egyptian

-Mormon studies of reformed Egyptian are necessarily limited to whatever linguistic evidence can be obtained from the text of the Book of Mormon plus the extant seven-line "Caractors" document that may or may not be the symbols said to have been copied from the gold plates.
+Since no outside evidence exists, Mormon studies of reformed Egyptian are limited to whatever linguistic evidence can be obtained from the text of the Book of Mormon plus the extant seven-line "Caractors" document believed by some to be the symbols copied from the gold plates.
 Four Mormon non-linguist translators with varying levels of education have attempted to decipher the "Caractors" document.
 According to Brigham Young University Egyptologist John Gee, "the corpus is not large enough to render decipherment feasible."